Elon Musk joins Twitter board after amassing massive stake - NewsBreak

 In March, Musk told his 80 million followers on Twitter that he was “ giving serious thought ” to creating his own social media platform.

 Musk is locked into a bitter dispute with the SEC over his ability to post on Twitter.
-His lawyer has contended in court motions that the SEC is infringing on the Tesla CEO’s First Amendment rights .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+His lawyer has contended in court motions that the SEC is infringing on the Tesla CEO’s First Amendment rights.